JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

   - I want to go to Maryland.
 - (While these regions are my top choices,
 - I am also opened to opportunities in )[(TOP)](#list-of-contents)

-# 15.1 Sellersville
-- I've done some research on Sellersville,
-  - and I like its peaceful atmosphere and beautiful surroundings.
-- It seems like a wonderful place to live and work. [(TOP)](#list-of-contents)

 # 15.2 계약기간
 - A 24-month contract is okay with me because